qiayuanl/resume/content/project/camera-trigger/index.md

 title: IMU-Camera Hard Trigger
 date: 2022-03-28T16:24:03.258Z
 summary: STM32 Firmware for transferring BMI088's data to CAN and triggering the camera at the same time.
-ROS Driver for Galaxy Camera by Daheng Image, and timestamp syncing.
+ROS Driver for Galaxy Camera and timestamp syncing.
 featured: true
 authors:
   - Providing proposal